marketredesign/mrd-auth0-laravel/README.md

 ### Authorizing API endpoints
 Add a `jwt` middleware to the API route.
 A scope can be added by using `jwt:scope`.

+### User repository
+Use `Users` facade.
+Can be used to retrieve a single user, or multiple users, by ID.
+Also includes functionality to retrieve multiple users by email addresses.
+When testing a function that uses the UserRepository (or Facade), execute `Users::fake()` to use a mocked UserRepository which does not make any API calls to Auth0.
+The fake repository can be influenced using `Users::fake...()` methods.

 ## Running the tests

 Simply run: